shwezhu/shwezhu.github.io/content/post/golang/basics/009-everything-passed-by-value.md

 As you can see, the `name` field didn't change which proves there is a copy when we call funciton`foo()`.
 But the first element of the slice has been changed which means the copy is just copy the direct value of a struct, the underlying value won't be copied.

-How to make a deep copy:
+How to make a deep copy: you can use encoding/gobs or reflect to impment a deep copy, however these two ways can just copy the exported fields of struct.

 ## 2. What is a reference variable?